ondrolexa/apsg/docs/index.rst

    * - velgrad
      - VelocityGradient3
      - The class to represent 3D velocity gradient tensor
+   * - rotation2
+     - Rotation2
+     - The class to represent 2D rotation tensor
+   * - rotation
+     - Rotation3
+     - The class to represent 3D rotation tensor
    * - stress2
      - Stress2
      - The class to represent 2D stress tensor
    * - stress
      - Stress3
      - The class to represent 3D stress tensor
+   * - stressset
+     - Stress3Set
+     - Class to store set of ``Stress3`` features
+   * - G
+     - G
+     - Function to perform shape analysis
    * - ellipse
      - Ellipse
      - The class to represent 2D ellipse